 Whether air travel makes you wobbly at the knees or you just want to see a bit more of China, travel from Hong Kong to Beijing China by train is a very doable option.
-Below you’ll find sections on times, prices and passport control regarding travel from Hong Kong to Beijing China by train.
+Below you’ll find sections on times, ticket types, and passport control regarding travel from Hong Kong to Beijing, China by train.

-There is a restaurant car on every train.
-You'll find a pretty decent selection of noodle and rice dishes, as well as cold beer and free tea.
+There is a restaurant car on every train and you'll find a pretty decent selection of noodle and rice dishes, as well as cold beer and free tea.

-Remember, Hong Kong and China have a formal border, including passport control and customs checks.
+Hong Kong and China have a formal border, which means passport control and customs checks.
 You will also, most likely, need a visa for China.
-See our China Visa page for information on the availability of obtaining a Chinese visa in Hong Kong or our Do I Need a Hong Kong Visa page for travel in the other direction.
-Passengers in Hung Hom should arrive forty-five minutes before departure for border formalities, in Beijing West the advised time is ninety minutes.
+You can obtain a Chinese visa in Hong Kong if you don't have one already.
+Passengers in Hung Hom should arrive forty-five minutes before departure for border formalities.
+In Beijing the advised time is 90 minutes.